Pilsley, North East Derbyshire

-Pilsley is a village and civil parish in the district of North East Derbyshire in the county of Derbyshire, England.
-It is located near to the town of Chesterfield.
+Pilsley is a village and civil parish in the district of North East Derbyshire in the county of Derbyshire, England, near the town of Chesterfield.
 At the 2011 Census the population was 3,487.

 Pilsley has an Anglican church, St Mary's, an evangelical Methodist church, two primary schools, a post office and a Kingdom Hall building for Jehovah's Witnesses.
 Pilsley also has a Village Hall and St Mary's Centre (formerly the church hall).
 Recently a new sports centre (The Elm Centre) was built for the school which is also available for community use.
 A section of the Midland Main Line (Nottingham to Chesterfield section) runs along the western edge of the village.
-A branch of the Great Central Railway ran through the village prior to the Beeching cuts of the 1960s, with a station sited on Station Road.
+A branch of the Great Central Railway ran through the village before the Beeching cuts of the 1960s; Pilsley railway station was on Station Road.
 The route of this former railway line now serves as a popular walking, cycling and horse riding trail known as the Five Pits Trail, linking Pilsley to Tibshelf, Holmewood, Grassmoor and beyond.

 Pilsley has a Sunday league football team called Pilsley Miners Welfare Football Club.
 The team is currently part of the Chesterfield and District Sunday League.

 The source of the River Rother is at Pilsley.

-Although it is not possible to see Chesterfield from the residential part of upper Pilsley, the famous twisted spire of the Church of St Mary and All Saints in Chesterfield can be seen from part of Locko Road (near the junction with Dale View Road) in Lower Pilsley, and from two specific places in the Pilsley area.
-Locko plantation (planted 1976) has a 15m wide strip without trees on the side facing Green Lane, this has been left clear to provide a view of the Chesterfield spire; however, it can only be seen from the top 20m of the plantation; it is most easily seen at night when the spire is floodlit.
-The second place where the spire can be seen is on the Five Pits Trail, about 300m north of the Timber Lane car park; the spire can be seen along an 18m length of the path through a gap between a row of houses in the Highfields area of North Wingfield.